 To avoid the problems caused by humidity in your Arizona home, call in the professionals at Arizona Foundation Solutions for a free crawl space humidity estimate!
-We serve homeowners in Mesa, Phoenix, Glendale and nearby.
+We serve homeowners in Tucson, Phoenix, Glendale and nearby.

 When the frame of your home was first built, it was a large wooden box, with few, if any, holes in it.

 Then came the other contractors.
 As plumbers, electricians, HVAC workers, and countless other professionals began to work in your home, they began to cut channels in your walls and floors.
 Pipes, wires, cables, ducts, and other things were passed through, and your home's construction was completed.

 Then, over time, your home began to expand and contract.
 The once-tight seams began to warp slightly, and more crevices and openings appeared.
 There are a lot of openings that can develop between your first floor and your crawl space!

 In your home, warm air rises, leaving through your attic and upper floors.
 As this happens, a vacuum is created on the lower floors.
 Air from the outside, and from your crawl space, is pulled upwards to fill the space.

 If you have crawl space vents, they will also become part of the air movement in your home.
 As air is pulled out of the crawl space and up into the home, new air will be pulled in through these vents.

 Here's the key point: If the air outside is wet or humid, then your crawl space vents are bringing in moisture.

 Wood that stays damp in a dark crawl space is an ideal mold habitat.
 Eventually, mold causes wood decay that can destroy structural parts of the house.